 Gelatine is one of those rare things left to Ketonians to satisfy their fruit cravings.
 And not only that, if your Keto treat is prepared with grass-fed beef gelatine, it’s extremely healthy!
-Furthermore, grass-fed beef gelatine will provide you with the beneficial collagen.
+Furthermore, grass-fed beef gelatine will provide you with beneficial collagen.
 However, gelatine on its own is quite tasteless!
 In the world outside of Ketonia, they usually prepare it with fruit juices and it ends up doing more damage than help.
 Fructose content in gelatine desserts is skyrocketing and making it quite an unhealthy choice.
 To think of it, they offer these kinds of jello desserts with added sugar in hospitals!

 Instead of fruit juice, why not use tea?

 To avoid complications, I mean fructose and sugar in general, we can jump from the fruit kingdom to the tea republic!
 In fact, there’s this magic dynamite among herbs which develops more vitamin C as you are boiling it.
-I know it sounds impossible, but in nature, there are fruits that don’t lose the vitamin C as you boil them.
+I know it sounds impossible, but in nature, there are fruits that don’t lose vitamin C as you boil them.
 In fact, they provide you with more of it if you boil them!
 One of those gunpowders of nature is rose hip.

 Gunpowder Rosehip Gelatine

 You might wonder how can boiled Rose Hip be abundant in vitamin C?
 Especially because we all know that cooking vegetables or fruits “kills” Vitamin C. That’s an oversimplified explanation.
 In fact, heat can destroy Vitamin C and extended boiling usually destroys it in many fruits and vegetables.
 However, after boiling rose hip for only 10-15 minutes, approximately 85% of Vitamin C will still be in the water — only about 15% is destroyed.
-Most recipes for Rose Hip syrups and jellies require maximum 20 minutes of boiling.
+Most recipes for Rose Hip syrups and jellies require a maximum of 20 minutes of boiling.

 Spices as the Dynamite